How Personalized Learning Can Support Equity and Excellence

 * * *

 For personalized learning to do better, we must do better as educators.
 We need to demand excellence and equity of personalized learning and make our demands specific.
 We need to reject models of personalization that, in an effort to meet students where they are, effectively keep them from moving forward.
-If we do, personalized learning will can help give all students on-grade-level instruction and more opportunities to reason, problem-solve, and communicate.
+If we do, personalized learning will help give all students on-grade-level instruction and more opportunities to reason, problem-solve, and communicate.
 More important, it will lead to more moments of learning between students and teachers—and distribute these moments more equitably throughout our K–12 system.

 — Shalinee Sharma and Rebecca Kockler